Financial-Times/x-dash/components/x-teaser/docs/migration.md

 ### 2. Install and configure a runtime

-There are many different frameworks and libraries able to render components written with JSX.
-If you are already using a framework in your application then you should continue to use that where possible, otherwise we recommend installing the [Hyperons](https://www.npmjs.com/package/hyperons) module which is very small and fast.
+There are a number of frameworks and libraries which can render components written with JSX.
+If you are already using a framework in your application then you should continue to use that where possible, otherwise we recommend installing the [Hyperons](https://www.npmjs.com/package/hyperons) module which is small and very fast.

 The `x-engine` module installed in the previous step is a consolidation library that provides your chosen runtime to `x-` components.
-The configuration for `x-engine` must be added to your package manifest.
+The configuration for `x-engine` needs to be added to your package manifest.

 ```diff
   "dependencies" {